VladimirUmek/ST_B-U585I-IOT02A_BSP/README.md

 ### GitHub Actions

-The repository uses GitHub Actions to generate the pack, publish documentation, and verify reference applications:
+The repository uses GitHub Actions to generate the pack:

 - `.github/workflows/pack.yml` based on [Open-CMSIS-Pack/gen-pack-action](https://github.com/Open-CMSIS-Pack/gen-pack-action) generates pack and documentation using the [Generate software pack](#generate-software-pack) scripts.